Last Updated on April 8, 2022 by Pets Feed

 Exercise

-The Alaskan Malamute needs at least two hours a day of exercise, preferably more.
-He loves to run, so early training on the leash is essential.
+Alaskan Malamute needs at least two hours a day of exercise, preferably more.
+He loves to run, therefore an early training on a leash is essential.
 Many like to practice canicross, an activity in which they run with their masters.

 - Malamutes are very fond of digging.
 Getting such a dog, get ready for dug flower beds, lawns and any areas of land available to dig.